ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-On-The-Faq-Screen.md

 **ID: US-BTC-471**

-The "Frequently Asked Questions" screen of the portal is now configured to be easily accessible for visually impaired individuals.
-Navigation has been organized to follow a logical order, which helps screen readers interpret the content without difficulties.
-Additionally, each component of the screen is clearly described, with its type properly identified, ensuring that any user can independently access information about Street Protection.
+Description: The "Frequently Asked Questions" screen has been enhanced to be accessible to visually impaired individuals.
+Now, when a screen reader is used, all elements on the screen are presented in a logical sequence, which facilitates navigation and comprehension of the content.
+The types of components are clearly described, allowing users to obtain information about Street Protection autonomously and effectively.